-Gemology is a branch of science that deals with the study of gemstones.
-A gemologist is someone who identifies, grades, and appraises gemstones.
-He or she can easily recognize a gemstone's variety and can identify and evaluate details that are not noticeable or visible to the human eye.
+Gemologists specialize in identifying, grading, and appraising gemstones.
+They can easily recognize a gemstone's variety and can identify and evaluate details that are not noticeable or visible to the human eye.

 What does a Gemologist do?

 A gemologist can establish the origins of a gemstone during an evaluation, as well as categorize it based on specific gravity, refractive index, and crystal structure.
-A gemologist may specialize in grading a specific type of gemstone, and can identify if it is natural, colour-enhanced, synthetic, treated, or damaged.
-A grading report accesses the quality of a gemstone’s features such as colour, clarity, and cut.
+A grading report accesses the quality of a gemstone’s features such as color, clarity, and cut.